robwoodgate/am-kinesis-pay/README.md

 2. Enable and configure the plugin in *aMember CP -> Setup/Configuration -> Plugins*

+### TROUBLESHOOTING

+This plugin writes KPay responses to the aMember Invoice log (aMember admin > Utilities > Logs > Invoice).

+In case of an error, please check there as well as in the aMember Error Log (aMember admin > Utilities > Logs > Errors).

 ### LICENCE / CREDITS

 This plugin is provided under the MIT License.